-If we look at the past decade, the MSCI Frontier Market Index has trailed global stocks as measured by the MSCI All Country World Index (6.9%% vs. 11.2% annualized for the ten years ending January 31, 2022).
-Frontier markets have outperformed emerging markets for the same decade (6.9% versus 6.1% annualized), but have lagged emerging markets for the past five years (7.4% versus 9.2% annualized).
+If we look at the past decade, the MSCI Frontier Market Index has trailed global stocks as measured by the MSCI All Country World Index (3.2%% vs. 8.7% annualized for the ten years ending November 22, 2022).
+Frontier markets have outperformed emerging markets for the same decade (3.2% versus 1.8% annualized).

 We don’t know how frontier markets will perform in the decade ahead, but the favorable demographics for their working-age population is a positive.
 As long as the risks outlined above can be contained, frontier markets should perform at least as well as they have historically.